ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week10/index.md

 fix it more quickly?

-_(This is good practice and gives some understanding about what we do as course staff when we see your EdStem posts!)_
+_(This is good practice and gives some understanding about what we do as course staff when we see your questions/piazza posts!)_

 One skill we're practicing here is **reproducing** bugs.
 In general when reporting issues or asking questions, there's a question of